Yin-Shen/CharPlant/Readme.md

 ## Step 3.
 Download and run CharPlant

 ### (i) Download and install CharPlant
 To Install and run CharPlant is very easy.
 You can download the CharPlant package in  the following two ways.
-Then un-compress the package and set “charplant” as current directory.
+Then un-compress the package and set “CharPlant” as current directory.

 * Simple click to download CharPlant package [HERE](http://cbi.hzau.edu.cn/CharPlant/data/CharPlant.tar.gz).
 * You can also download the CharPlant package using wget or through git.